Elizabeth Warren To Consumer Chief: 'You Owe The Public Straight Answers'

 "We had a hierarchy in my office, in Congress.
 If you were a lobbyist who never gave us money, I didn't talk to you.
 If you were a lobbyist who gave us money, I might talk to you.
 If you came from back home and sat in my lobby, I talk to you without exception, regardless of the financial contributions."

-It's the first half of that "hierarchy" that's become a lightening rod for Mulvaney's critics.
+It's the first half of that "hierarchy" that has become a lightning rod for Mulvaney's critics.
 The ranking Democrat on the Senate Banking Committee, Sen. Sherrod Brown of Ohio, called for Mulvaney to resign, saying Mulvaney acknowledged "the kind of 'pay to play' that understandably makes Americans furious with Washington, DC."

-While Mulvaney isn't offering further comment now, a CFPB spokesman told The New York Times that Mulvaney was, "making the point that hearing from people back home is vital to our democratic process and the most important thing our representatives can do.
+While Mulvaney isn't offering further comment now, a CFPB spokesman told The New York Times that Mulvaney was "making the point that hearing from people back home is vital to our democratic process and the most important thing our representatives can do.
 It's more important than lobbyists and it's more important than money."